The Recipe for a Great Sequel

 One area of your game that’s easy for a designer to overlook is music.
 Don’t neglect music!
 Sometimes your sound team will want to do an entirely original score.
 Don’t let them.
 Using a few familiar musical themes in your sequel can be a shortcut directly into your player’s emotions and make them feel at home instantaneously (and then they’ll be more willing to struggle to learn your “improved” UI).
 Every time the Legend of Zelda overworld music fires up in any of the Zelda games, things just feel right.
 In The Sims 3, we use some music from the original Sims game, The Sims, when your characters go into the day spa.
 (I wish we used more!)

 Familiar settings have similar emotional effects, and can serve gameplay at the same time.
 The Diablo series uses Tristram in all three games – it’s the same location, but different spots in time.
 The player feels a familiarity, but also a sense of wonder as they experience the changes.
-My personal favorite example is Super Metroid, which uses some locations from the original – there’s even an energy tank in the same spot in the ceiling – but time has passed, and you get to see beyond the borders of the first game and explore the old spots in new ways.
+My personal favorite example is Super Metroid, which uses some locations from the original – there’s even an energy tank in the same spot in the ceiling – but time has passed, and you get to see beyond the borders of the first game and explore the old locations in new ways.
 You even get to see where you first destroyed Mother Brain, which brings back a wash of memories.
 Instantly, you are more attached to this game.
 And then you find a secret below her holding tank.
-It’s one of my all-time favorite level-design spots in gaming:
+It’s one of my all-time favorite level-design examples in gaming:

 This is perhaps the easiest part of designing a sequel.
 It’s a designer’s natural tendency to improve all things (and this is also why the part above is so difficult).